TheoHatzis/TheoHatzis.github.io/docs/Theo_Hatzis_3.md

 * VHDL design on mainly low-end logic circuits, such as PLD, EPLD and CPLD and small FPGA

 ## Semiconductors

 * PMIC Chipsets and DCDC validation

 * 3G and LTE Modem platforms verification.
-RF measurements related to the PA, Transciever and PMU
+RF and PA with PSU measurements